 Migration steps

-Cancel Retool when ToolJet covers your internal tools.
+Cancel Retool once ToolJet covers your internal tools and the team is comfortable with the builder.

-Not for: ToolJet is the wrong fit for teams who require commercial-friendly OSS license; Appsmith Apache 2 is friendlier for commercial use.
+Not for: Pass on ToolJet if your organization requires a commercially-friendly OSS license; Appsmith Apache 2 is friendlier for downstream commercial distribution.

-Budibase Open Source is GPLv3 free for self-hosting on Docker plus Kubernetes with built-in database plus Postgres plus MySQL connectors; Cloud Free covers solo plus small teams; Premium at $50 per user monthly annual covers SSO plus audit plus workflow automations plus premium data sources; Enterprise covers self-hosted enterprise.
-The differentiator vs Retool is the built-in database: where Retool requires you to bring your own database, Budibase ships with a built-in DB that lets you build full apps without external infrastructure.
-For teams building greenfield internal tools without existing databases, Budibase removes the bring-your-own-DB friction.
-The trade vs Retool: GPL-3 license has copyleft restrictions, smaller third-party ecosystem.
+Budibase is the OSS pick that ships with a built-in database, removing the bring-your-own-Postgres friction that Retool inherits.
+Open Source is GPLv3 free for self-hosting on Docker plus Kubernetes with the built-in DB plus Postgres plus MySQL connectors; Cloud Free covers solo plus small teams; Premium at $50 per user monthly annual covers SSO plus audit plus workflow automations plus premium data sources; Enterprise covers self-hosted enterprise.

 Strengths